shutter-network/shutter-keyper-deployment/README.md

 The computational requirements for running a Keyper node for the Shutter Network are pretty low.

-However, it must be ensured that the Keyper remains online and available as much as possible since a supermajority of all Keypers is required for decryption key generation to work.
+However, it must be ensured that the Keyper remains online and available at all times since a supermajority of all Keypers is required for decryption key generation to work.

 To ensure availability, the system running the Keyper must have a permanent internet connection (i.e., no residential DSL, cable, etc. connections.) and a static public IPv4 address.